 - Antibiotics (Minocycline, Doxycycline, Erythromycin, Bactrim and others) – Bactericidal reduction and sebum production.
 These are present as oral or topical medications.
 In our office we really like to start with topical salicylate acid and benzyol peroxide to begin your acne treatment.
 Many medications can be purchased over the counter at your local drug store or you can visit our web page www.flawlessskinonline.com to purchase directly.
 Oral medication may be vital to the treatment of acne, but we try to minimize prescription for extended periods of time in order to reduce side effects.

 - Isotretinoin – Normalizes keratinization, decreases sebum production, changes the texture of the skin and comes in both a topical and oral form.
 Topically, the name commonly includes isotretinoin and it requires a prescription.
 The oral versions are Claravis, Amnesteem, Absorica, Zenatane, and Myorisan.
-The drug most commonly known is Accutane and it has been discontinued.
-Similar drugs that are taken orally require close monitoring through Ipledge, a computer based risk-management program, and are highly regulated and effective.
+The drug is most commonly known as Accutane, but it has been discontinued.
+Similar drugs that are taken orally require close monitoring through Ipledge, a computer based risk-management program.
+These drugs are highly regulated and effective.

 - Oral Contraceptives – Decrease sebum production and control the fluctuations of hormones.

-- Nicomide – this is over the counter vitamin and it works as an anti-inflammatory agent toward acne.
+- Nicomide – this is an over-the-counter vitamin and works as an anti-inflammatory agent toward acne.

-- Blu-U Blue Light treatments, is a modality known to be highly effective on treating acne.
+- The Blu-U Blue Light treatment is a modality known to be highly effective in treating acne.

 Does diet affect acne?